JulienGasser/ADA_4mousquetaires/index.md

 ## *2) Beer export rate*

-D'Artagnan went in search of data to determine the **beer export rate**.
+At the beginning of the year $$i$$, a certain number of beers is expected to be exported during the year: $$expected.number[i]$$.
+The objective of D'Artagnan was first to determine the expected **beer export rate**.

 He took the data from the *great druid* cleaned by Aramis.
 As the dataset contained **beer ratings with the user countries, the brewery countries and the posting dates**, he calculated **for each year, for each beer producing country the proportion of beers expected to be distributed in each beer consumming country**.
 He collected all these data in a **table named $$expected.export$$ and transmitted it to Athos and Porthos**, in order to go on with the building of the simulation algorithm.

 The table $$expected.export$$ is ordered as follows: $$expected.export_{c_0,c}[i]$$ is the proportion of beers expected to be distributed from the beer producing country $$c_0$$ that is exported to the beer consumming country $$c$$ during the year $$i$$.